devom7022/Brastlewark-City/README.md

 ### Libraries

 >Dagger 2.
-Injection of dependencies used in
+- Injection of dependencies
 - Only context instance of App
 - Only retrofit instance
 - Adapter for main list